Al Pacino welcomes fourth child at the age of 83

-Al Pacino has welcomed his fourth child at the age of 83, according to US outlets.
+Al Pacino has welcomed his fourth child at the age of 83, according to his publicist.

 The Hollywood star has welcomed a son named Roman with his partner, 29-year old Noor Alfallah.

-Pacino’s publicist Stan Rosenfield confirmed the news to the Associated Press on Thursday, though did not provide any further details.
+Pacino’s publicist Stan Rosenfield confirmed the news to the PA news agency on Thursday, though did not provide any further details.

 He and Alfallah reportedly began dating last year.